artefactual/archivematica-docs/admin-manual/installation/installation.rst

 The mcp-server package will install MySQL and configure the database used by Archivematica.
-Depending on the version of MySQL that gets installed the prompts you will say can differ.
+Depending on the version of MySQL that gets installed the prompts you will see may differ.
 In all cases, you will be prompted to create a password for the 'root' user.
 Keep note of the password you create.
 On Ubuntu 14.04, MySQL 5.5 is installed, and the default 'archivematica' database user is automatically created with a